openharmony/docs/en/application-dev/ability/ability-delegator.md

 ## Starting the Test Framework

-The test framework can be started in either of the following ways:
+The test framework can be started using either of the following methods:

 - Method 1: Run the **aa test** command.
 - Method 2: Use the IDE.